- Kristine L. Witt, M.S.

 - Combined in vivo MN/Comet assay

-- Pig-a mutation assay in vivo in mouse erythrocytes
+- Pig-a mutation assay in vivo in rat and mouse erythrocytes

-Kristine Witt, M.S., is a toxicologist in the Biomolecular Screening Branch of the National Toxicology Program (NTP).
-Witt manages the NTP’s genetic toxicology testing contract, and she provides genetic toxicology test data review and evaluation for inclusion in the NTP Technical Reports.
-She is also involved in assay selection and study design for the NTP’s High Throughput Screening initiative, chairs the NTP’s High-Throughput Screening faculty, and serves as co-chair of the Pathways/Assays subgroup for the Tox21 collaboration("/Rhythmyx/assembler/render?sys_contentid=21816&sys_revision=5&sys_variantid=610&sys_context=0&sys_authtype=0&sys_siteid=&sys_folderid=" sys_dependentvariantid="610" sys_dependentid="21816" inlinetype="rxhyperlink" rxinlineslot="103" sys_dependentid="21816" sys_siteid="" sys_folderid="").
+Kristine Witt, M.S., is a health science evaluator in the Biomolecular Screening Branch of the National Toxicology Program (NTP).
+Witt manages the NTP’s genetic toxicology testing contract, and provides genetic toxicology test data review and evaluation for inclusion in the NTP Technical Reports.
+She is also involved in assay selection and study design for the NTP’s High Throughput Screening initiative and serves as co-chair of the Assays and Pathways Working Group for the Tox21 collaboration.